sysdiglabs/promcat-resources/resources/openshift-haproxy-router/README.md

 The HAProxy ingress router instruments Prometheus metrics, in OpenShift the endpoint is protected with user and password by default.

 ## Number of time series generated
-The HAProxy ingress router generates ~400 time series.
+The HAProxy ingress router generates ~400 time series per HAProxy router pod.

 # Attributions
 The configuration files, dashboards, and alerts are maintained by [Sysdig team](https://sysdig.com/).